 "Don't put all your eggs into one basket" - who has not heard this old stock market adage.
-With Easter approaching, we are having a closer look with the latest figures.
+With Easter approaching, we are having a closer look at the background of this saying.

 The basic principle of diversification, i.e. not to put all one's eggs into one basket, is without a doubt one of the most important concepts of finance.
 As early as in the 1950s, Harry Markowitz managed to capture this diversification principle in a mathematical model and to present quantitative solutions.